Posts

 The one where I leave it to systemd-networkd

 I like keeping my Debian 12 installation bare bones.
-Sometimes bare bones means accidentally disabling your only link to the outside world.
+Sometimes bare bones means disabling your only link to the outside world by accident.

 Finding my first bug in Hugo